From 14 April 2020, the car theory test will include 3 multiple-choice questions based on a short video you'll watch.

 Once your driving has reached a suitable level, you will want to get your driving test booked.
 The timescale for bookings can vary one month to the next depending on the number of other learners applying around the same time.
 You should not just go ahead and book the test before checking that a car will be available first!

-During the 'independent driving' section of the test you will be asked to follow signs or maps to a particular location to see how well you deal with driving without direction from the examiner.
+During the 'independent driving' section of the test you will be asked to follow a Sat Nav or, one in 5 tests will follow road signs for around 20 minutes to see how well you deal with driving without being prompted by your examiner.

 I enjoyed learning to drive with Jon, not only does he help you pass, but you can have a laugh as well.